-Students enrolling into Dorsey School of Beauty with a foreign diploma or transcript must have their diploma evaluated prior to the first day of class.
+Students enrolling into Dorsey School of Beauty with a foreign diploma or transcript must have their diploma evaluated prior to enrollment.
 The purpose of this evaluation is to provide proof that the diploma or transcript is equivalent to a United States high school diploma.

-- Student must provide an original copy of their diploma. - If the diploma is in a foreign language the student must also provide an original copy of the diploma's translation.
-The translation must be completed by an official translation provider. - Dorsey School of Beauty will assist students in the evaluation process.
+- Student must provide a copy of their diploma. - If the diploma is in a foreign language the student must also provide a copy of the diploma's translation.
+The translation must be completed by a professional agency. - Dorsey School of Beauty will assist students in the evaluation process.
 Each diploma or transcript and translation must be sent out to be evaluated by an authorized and approved evaluator.
-The student is responsible for the cost of each evaluation. - Once Dorsey School of Beauty has received the evaluation results that the students diploma is equivalent to a U.S. high school diploma the student is able to begin classes.

-If the student's evaluation results show that the diploma is not equivalent to a U.S. high school, the student is not eligible to attend Dorsey School of Beauty.
+The student is responsible for the cost of each evaluation. - Once Dorsey School of Beauty has received the evaluation results that the diploma is equivalent to a U.S. high school diploma the student is able to enroll. - If the student's evaluation results show that the diploma is not equivalent to a U.S. high school, the student is not eligible to attend Dorsey School of Beauty.

-The State of Michigan Board of Cosmetology requires cosmetology students to be at least 17 years of age.
-Additional admission requirements for a cosmetology instructor student include current licensure as a cosmetologist.
+The State of Michigan Board of Cosmetology, and therefore Dorsey School of Beauty's admissions policy, requires cosmetology and manicuring license applicants to be at least 17 years of age; additional requirements for cosmetology instructor license applicants includes current licensure as a cosmetologist.

 Good moral character and documentation of high school credential earned is required for licensure by the Michigan Bureau of Professional Licensing, and therefore gainful employment, in the State of Michigan.
-Dorsey Schools reserves the right to deny acceptance to an applicant with any criminal convictions.
+Dorsey School of Beauty reserves the right to deny acceptance to an applicant with any criminal convictions.